jesuslovesyiyi/Python-Fundamentals-Workshop/README.md

 ![](/img/drive_mount.png)

 - For the other two `.ipynb` files, follow the same steps—you also need to run the code at the top of the notebook to ensure access to the required datasets in the repository.

+## Alternative option: Direct upload to Colab

+As an alternative, you can directly upload individual notebooks, and any required data files to Colab.